 The mountain lodge was built in 1947 by volunteer members from the San Francisco and Oakland branches.
-The lodge is named after the founder of the San Francisco Nature Friends, W. Heidelmann, who was the inspiration behind the new lodge after the club’s previous lodge that was built in 1931 on the same location, Sierra Haus, burned down in 1943.
+The lodge is named after the founder of the San Francisco Nature Friends, William Heidelmann, who was the inspiration behind the new lodge after the club’s previous lodge that was built in 1931 on the same location, Sierra Haus, burned down in 1943.

 Members organize activities through the year that are published in the Nature Friends’ Bulletin.
 These events include New Year’s Eve, Presidents’ Weekend, Ski Races, and Summit Fest.